Enterprise quickstart This quickstart walks you through the essentials: logging in via SSO, setting up Warp, and running your first agent. You can complete this in under 10 minutes. ## Step 1: Log in via SSO 1. Go to [app.warp.dev/login](https://app.warp.dev/login). 2. Click **Continue with SSO**. 3

 - Verify you see your team name in Settings > Teams.

-Step 3: Configure and run your first Oz agent
+Step 3: Configure and run your first agent

-Section titled “Step 3: Configure and run your first Oz agent”When you use agents in Warp, you’re using Oz agents.
+Section titled “Step 3: Configure and run your first agent”When you use agents in Warp, you’re working with Warp’s built-in agents.
 Oz is Warp’s programmable agent for running and coordinating agents at scale, whether they run locally on your machine or in the cloud.

 Index your codebase